Highly Capable Program Information

 Students who are Highly Capable may possess, but are not limited to, these learning characteristics:

-Clover Park School District will make it a priority to qualify students from various racial, ethnic, and socio-economic groups.
+As a key component of its Highly Capable Program Identification and Selection Process, the Clover Park School District will make it a priority to qualify students from varying racial, ethnic, and socio-economic groups.

 Qualified kindergartners receive differentiated instruction within the regular classroom.